yijiano/tp/docs/UserGuide.md

 ---
 ### Set Item Price: `price`

-Sets the selling price for a specified item, applied to all entries with the same name.
+Sets the selling price for a specified item, applied to all entries with the same name, regardless of expiry date.

 **Format**: `price ITEM_NAME AMOUNT`